-Tom has broad experience in patent litigation (infringement and validity) in pharmaceuticals, medical and mechanical devices, and electronics, including advice concerning threats provisions.
-Specifics range from anti-sense DNA technology to combinatorial weighing machines, and from video-on-demand systems to mosquito traps.
+Tom has broad experience in patent and design right litigation in pharmaceuticals, medical and mechanical devices, and electronics, including advice concerning threats provisions.
+Specifics range from anti-sense DNA technology to combinatorial weighing machines, and from pulse oximetry systems to mosquito traps.
 Many of the matters in which he has been involved have an international aspect and Tom has experience in co-ordinating and managing litigation in multiple jurisdictions.
 He is a member of our Paris-based team.

 He has particular expertise in biotech patent litigation.
 Tom has a degree in genetics and worked on the first patent case in the UK relating to genetically modified organisms, Monsanto v Cargill, and the first patent case in the UK on DNA sequences, Eli Lilly v Human Genome Sciences.